gitnacho/docs/docs/core-concepts/navigation.md

 [Playground Demo JavaScript](https://play.nativescript.org/?template=play-js&id=GZE2Rg&v=5)

-> **Note:** In the current scenario the Search feature has only one page and it's possible to implement it directly in the `TabContentItem` without embedding a `Frame`.
+> **Note**: In the current scenario the Search feature has only one page and it's possible to implement it directly in the `TabContentItem` without embedding a `Frame`.
 However, in this case there won't be a navigation controller in the `TabContentItem` and therefore, no `ActionBar`.

 ### Modal View Navigation

 Opening a new `Frame` as a full screen modal view is a very common mobile navigation pattern.
 In this context opening the modal view represents lateral navigation to a new feature.
 You can then leverage the embedded `Frame` to navigate forward and backward in this feature.
 Closing the modal will navigate laterally back to where the modal view was opened from.
 Below is a diagram that displays how the navigation schema can be implemented using modal views.

-> **Note:** Unlike the `BottomNavigation` or `Tabs` component, the state of the modal view isn't kept when navigating away, i.e. closing the modal.
+> **Note**: Unlike the `BottomNavigation` or `Tabs` component, the state of the modal view isn't kept when navigating away, i.e. closing the modal.

 ![navigation-diagram-modal](../img/navigation/navigation-diagram-modal.png?raw=true)